 Block C: Cost Allocation.
-Recharges to Core Activity from Associate / Non core activity.
+Recharges to Core Activity from Associate

 This block includes detail of transactions which are based on cost allocation i.e. no market testing has been undertaken.
 For further details on the principles of cost allocation see RAR 5.